 How to stay at the House in 3 easy steps

 - Select your desired date on the booking calendar below by clicking on the dates.
-For example, if you want to stay the night from Sep 29 to Sep 30, select Sep 29 only.
-If you’re staying multiple nights, select all the days you are staying except for your departure date.
+For example, if you want to stay the night from Sep 29 to Sep 30, select Sep 29.
+If you’re staying multiple nights, fill out the form again for each night

 - Fill out the form below the calendar and click send.